Pokesdown: History

 During the late eighteenth and early nineteenth centuries, the district began to grow in association with the nearby Stourfield House.

 Pokesdown railway station was opened in 1886 and quickly became the heart of the area.
 Many other communal places sprang up around the station including the laundry and fire station.

-In 1895 Pokesdown became an urban district, the boundaries were defined as running from the sea front to Wollstonecraft Road, and just east of Crabton Close Road, along south of Christchurch Road to Warwick Road, along the railway, which was crossed to take in Clarence Park, and so over part of King's Park to beyond Harewood Avenue.
+On 31 December 1894 Pokesdown became a separate civil parish, being formed from part of Christchurch.
+In 1895, the Pokesdown Urban District was created establishing firm boundaries that were defined as running from the sea front to Wollstonecraft Road, and just east of Crabton Close Road, along south of Christchurch Road to Warwick Road, along the railway, which was crossed to take in Clarence Park, and so over part of King's Park to beyond Harewood Avenue.
 It then re-crossed Christchurch Road and the railway, running alongside the line to Cranleigh Road, after which it turned towards Southbourne Road, between Irving and Watcombe Roads.
 It then turned into Belle Vue Road and along Clifton Road to the sea front.
 Thus it included the Shelley, Portman, Stourwood and Stourfield Estates.

-Eventually Pokesdown became more and more influenced by the phenomenal expansion of Bournemouth, so that ultimately in 1901 the district became incorporated into the then newly formed County Borough.
+Eventually Pokesdown became more and more influenced by the phenomenal expansion of Bournemouth, so that ultimately in 1901 the district became incorporated into the newly formed County Borough.
+On 30 September 1902 the parish was abolished and merged with Bournemouth.
+In 1901 the parish had a population of 4930.
+It is now in the unparished area of Bournemouth.

-Present day

-Pokesdown Youth Club is undergoing a £3 million redevelopment, which will see new premises built.
-There will be a youth club meeting and coffee bar area, a multi-purpose hall for sport and performance, a media centre to learn music and radio skills and a children's centre.
-Pokesdown roughly equates to the post code BH5 whereas the neighbouring area of Southbourne is BH6.
-The area of Pokesdown is well known for antiques, vintage, and retro clothing.